 Instead I’ll offer you the slightly expansive paraphrase:

 Whichever of you gives a cup of cold water

 to anyone in need, the least of these members of my family,

 It starts with water for the thirsty.
 Not because the thirsty are like us, or because they happen to be especially worthy, or because they have a particular right to water that others might not have.
 Rather we are to give them water because they are human beings and because they are thirsty.

 In recent memory, in my country, people have been punished for trying to provide water for thirsty refugees traveling through desert wastes to ask asylum.
 May they not lose their reward.

-And may each of us start by providing water and other basic needs for people who need the help, not because they are in our group, but because they are made in God’s image.
+And lets each of us start by providing water and other basic needs for people who need the help.
+Not because they are in our group.
+Because they bear God’s image.